-Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Unchanged

-2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Expand unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by contracting with the Sanger SAM (Science, Art, and Music) Academy for continuing regular school hours STEM curriculum and instruction.
+Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Modified 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Expand unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by contracting with the Sanger SAM (Science, Art, and Music) Academy for continuing regular school hours STEM curriculum and instruction.
 Expand unduplicated students' access to science, technology, engineering, and math instruction and career opportunities by contracting with the Sanger SAM (Science, Art, and Music) Academy for continuing regular school hours STEM curriculum and instruction.
+Program to be expanded to include two STEM instructors.

 Year 2017-18 2018-19 2019-20

-Amount \$70,000 \$70,000
+Amount \$70,000 \$95,000

 Source S/C S/C

 Budget Reference 4300/5800 4300/5800